Housing market has strongest start to the year since 2005

 “Reduced affordability is likely to exert a dampening impact on market activity and house price growth, especially since household finances are also coming under pressure from sharp increases in the cost of living.

-“Consumer price inflation reached 5.4% in December, its fastest pace since 1992.
+“Consumer price inflation reached 5.4 per cent in December, its fastest pace since 1992.

 “This is more than double the Bank of England’s 2% target, and inflation is set to rise further in the coming months as the energy price cap is increased.